liquity/dev/packages/contracts/test-report.md

-      ✓ withdrawFromSP(), full withdrawal that reduces front end stake to 0: zero’s the front end’s snapshots (1248ms) ✓ withdrawFromSP(), reverts when initial deposit value is 0 (1037ms) ✓ withdrawETHGainToTrove(): reverts when user has no active deposit (1043ms) ✓ withdrawETHGainToTrove(): Applies LUSDLoss to user's deposit, and redirects ETH reward to user's Trove (932ms) ✓ withdrawETHGainToTrove(): reverts if it would leave trove with ICR < MCR (3920ms) ✓ withdrawETHGainToTrove(): Subsequent deposit and withdrawal attempt from same account, with no intermediate liquidations, withdraws zero ETH (976ms)
+      ✓ withdrawFromSP(), full withdrawal that reduces front end stake to 0: zero’s the front end’s snapshots (1248ms) ✓ withdrawFromSP(), reverts when initial deposit value is 0 (1037ms) ✓ withdrawETHGainToTrove(): reverts when user has no active deposit (1043ms) ✓ withdrawETHGainToTrove(): Applies XBRLLoss to user's deposit, and redirects ETH reward to user's Trove (932ms) ✓ withdrawETHGainToTrove(): reverts if it would leave trove with ICR < MCR (3920ms) ✓ withdrawETHGainToTrove(): Subsequent deposit and withdrawal attempt from same account, with no intermediate liquidations, withdraws zero ETH (976ms)
       ✓ withdrawETHGainToTrove(): decreases StabilityPool ETH and increases activePool ETH (976ms)